 Eaton Corporation, a critical manufacturer of components used in the aerospace industry, is currently leasing approximately 145,000 square feet of the existing 340,000 square foot building at 10 New Rd.

-Kettle Point is being developed by Kettle Point LLC on Veteran's Memorial Parkway in the Southern Waterfront District.
-The 40-acre site will have a total of 290 residential units: 228 for-rent apartment units, which will average one thousand square feet; and 62 for-sale, 3-bedroom residences in duplex townhouses that will average 2,100 square feet.
+Long Rock Cove LLC is proceeding with the phased construction of 62 condominium units, the first of which were occupied in 2017.
+Condominiums are 3-bedroom residences in duplex townhouses that average 2,100 square feet.
+Many have frontage on Long Rock Cove.
+AR Building Company is currently constructing three of five apartment buildings (228 total units), a clubhouse, and associated carbarns.
+Occupancy of the first 45-unit, four story Class A apartment building has already occured in 2018.
+Apartments will average 1,000 square feet.
 There will be parking provided for the public to access the East Bay Bike Path, public open space, and direct access to the waterfront with a kayak launch.
 The $78 million project includes $8.75 million in public improvements and the site will be completely remediated.

 SKY ZONE INDOOR TRAMPOLINE PARK

 Jump City Providence, LLC is a 25,000 square foot indoor trampoline park located in an existing building at 70 Pawtucket Ave.
 It features linked trampolines for open jumping, fitness classes, corporate events, team play and birthday parties.
 Sky Zone has hired approximately forty-six full- and part time employees, including four managers.
 The project received approval from the Waterfront Commission and opened in December 2012.
 Since opening, Sky Zone has donated hundreds of free passes to local youth and community groups and has spent tens of thousands of dollars on services provided by other East Providence businesses. https://www.skyzone.com/providence